Python Code Generation

 Code Nodes

-Python uses execute_javascript() for Code nodes:
+Python uses execute_javascript() for Code nodes.
+Node.js must be installed and on PATH:

 # JavaScript code in Code node